blockshake-io/srs/README.md

 The $n$ key shares are points on a randomly generated polynomial, hence each key share consists of two values corresponding to the $x$- and $y$-coordinates of that point.
-The $x$-coordinate is typically a small an integer, e.g., 1, 2, etc. and in our case the $y$-coordinate represents a scalar in the BLS12-381 scalar field (these are large, 32-byte integers).
+The $x$-coordinate is typically a small integer, e.g., 1, 2, etc. and in our case the $y$-coordinate represents a scalar in the BLS12-381 scalar field (these are large, 32-byte integers).
 The basic idea of SSS is that with
 $t$ points on a curve you can uniquely describe a degree $t-1$ polynomial, yet